Metal Bending and Forming Guidelines

 Cost per additional (identical) part: $5 each up to 10 units.
 For the best pricing over 10 units, please request a custom quote.

-Allow for an additional 3-5 business days (100 pieces or more may require additional time).
+For shipping, please allow for an additional 3-5 business days (100 pieces or more may require additional time).
 Most bent parts will ship ground as they will exceed 2″ in height when packed.

 Service and Metal Limitations